 - 300ml chicken stock

-- 200g fresh tomatoes, peeled and chopped (or canned equivalent)
+- 200g fresh tomatoes, peeled and chopped (or tinned equivalent)

 - 2 tbsp fresh tarragon, finely chopped

-- Deglaze the pan: Pour the white wine into the pan.
-Use a wooden spoon to scrape up any browned bits stuck to the bottom of the pan—this is where a lot of the flavor is.
+- Deglaze the pan: Pour in the white wine and stir to loosen any sticky bits from the bottom of the pan.
 Let the wine bubble and reduce by about half.

-- Simmer the stew: Stir in the tomato purée, chicken stock, and chopped tomatoes.
-Bring the mixture to a simmer, stirring to combine everything.
-Return the browned chicken thighs to the pan, ensuring they are partially submerged in the liquid.
+- Simmer the stew: Mix in the tomato purée, then add the chicken stock, chopped tomatoes, and tarragon.
+Return the browned chicken to the pan.

-- Choose a Dry White Wine: A dry white wine, like Sauvignon Blanc or Pinot Grigio, adds a complex, tangy flavor to the sauce without making it overly sweet.
-Avoid using anything labeled “cooking wine,” as it often contains added salt.
+- Use a dry white wine: Sauvignon Blanc or Pinot Grigio works well here.
+Avoid anything labelled “cooking wine” as it often contains added salt.

-- Refrigerate: Let the stew cool completely, then transfer it to an airtight container.
-It will keep in the refrigerator for up to 3-4 days.
-The flavors often deepen overnight, making it even more delicious the next day.
+Let the stew cool completely, then transfer it to an airtight container.
+It keeps in the fridge for up to 3 days.
+The flavours actually improve overnight, so this is a great make-ahead meal.

 - Serving Size: 1/4 of recipe